kristinriebe/django-prov_vo/README.rst

 Django prov_vo package
 ======================

-This package is intended to be used with a Django web application, see e.g. github.com/kristinriebe/provenance-rave/.
-It is an implementation of the
+This package provides a resuable django application which is intended to be used within a Django project, see e.g. https://github.com/kristinriebe/provenance-rave/.
+It provides an implementation of the
-IVOA Provenance Data Model: the data model classes are implemented as Django models, a provenance data layer access (ProvDAL) interface is also included.
-Thus, provenance metadata can be stored and served in an VO-compatible way.
+IVOA Provenance Data Model (http://www.ivoa.net/documents/ProvenancDM/), with a REST API and a ProvDAL interface to retrieve the stored provenance metadata.

 Installation